 Dear sweet soft-spoken Joe Cocker has passed away after a lengthy battle with lung cancer.
 Joe was 70.
 A magnificent singer who remained modest after a 40+ year career, inexplicably Joe Cocker has never been elected to the Rock and Roll Hall of Fame.

-Joe Cocker occupies a unique role in rock’n’roll.
-He has not composed since the early 1970s, and wasn’t particularly prolific even then.
-Joe doesn’t have a permanent band like Bruce Springsteen or Tom Petty do, or a permanent collaborator like Elton John has with Bernie Taupin.
-Cocker does not play an instrument, doesn’t dance or act.
-Yet despite these seeming career limitations, this one trick pony has maintained one of the most legendary singing careers over the last forty-five years, which was when his debut album With a Little Help from My Friends was released in 1969.
+Joe Cocker occupied a unique role in rock’n’roll.
+He had not composed since the early 1970s, and wasn’t particularly prolific even then.
+Joe did not have a permanent band like Bruce Springsteen or Tom Petty do, or a permanent collaborator like Elton John has with Bernie Taupin.
+Cocker did not play an instrument, didn’t dance or act.
+Yet despite these seeming career limitations, this one trick pony maintained one of the most legendary singing careers over the last forty-five years, which was when his debut album With a Little Help from My Friends was released in 1969.

-We have included selections from his first four albums including Dave Mason’s Traffic standard “Feelin’ Alright”; a couple of Beatles reinventions “With a Little Help from My Friends” and“She Came in Through the Bathroom Window”; “Delta Lady”; two powerhouse selections from the legendary Mad Dogs and Englishman tour/album/movie; and two chestnuts,“High Time We Went” and “Woman to Woman” from the 1972 Joe Cocker album.
+Included are selections from his first four albums including Dave Mason’s “Feelin’ Alright”; a couple of Beatles reinventions “With a Little Help from My Friends” and“She Came in Through the Bathroom Window”; “Delta Lady”; two powerhouse selections from the legendary Mad Dogs and Englishman ; and two chestnuts,“High Time We Went” and “Woman to Woman” from the 1972 Joe Cocker album.
 “Ain’t it high time we went” to see Joe Cocker inducted into the Rock & Roll Hall of Fame?-Redbeard